Tag: psychology

 funlove-meterpsychologyrelationships

-If you're stuck choosing between two things, it's probably because they're closer in value than you think.
-Here's why that's liberating — and what to do about it.
+Stuck choosing between two things?
+It's probably because they're closer in value than you think.
+Here's why that's liberating.

 decision-makingpsychologytips

-A spinning wheel and a random number applied to a list produce the same result.
-But the wheel feels fairer, more exciting, and more trustworthy.
-The reasons are rooted in psychology and game design.
+A spinning wheel and a random list produce the same result — but the wheel feels fairer.
+The reasons are rooted in psychology.

 designpsychologyspinning-wheeltools

-Every major sport uses a coin toss to settle something before the game begins.
-It seems trivial — but the strategy, psychology, and controversy around it are anything but.
+Every major sport uses a coin toss before the game begins.
+It seems trivial — but the strategy, psychology, and controversy are anything but.

 sportscoin-fliphistorypsychology

-Curating your own inspiration tends to confirm what you already believe.
-A randomly surfaced quote can cut through your assumptions in ways that feel oddly personal.
+Curating your own inspiration confirms what you already believe.
+A randomly surfaced quote can cut through assumptions in ways that feel personal.

 psychologyquotescreativitymindfulness